-The Human Performance Program at Florida Gulf Coast University is a very rigorous program that requires the student to have the knowledge and physical ability to perform specific tasks.
-The technical standards listed below, established by Florida Gulf Coast University, represent the qualities and abilities the student must possess to succeed in the Human Performance Program.
+The Exercise Science Program at Florida Gulf Coast University is a very rigorous program that requires the student to have the knowledge and physical ability to perform specific tasks.
+The technical standards listed below, established by Florida Gulf Coast University, represent the qualities and abilities the student must possess to succeed in the Exercise Science Program.

 Possess sufficient verbal and non-verbal communication skills that are necessary to communicate effectively within diverse situations and to people with different social and cultural backgrounds.

 Demonstrate professional behaviors and standards needed to assimilate, analyze, and clearly process in a logical, practical manner to effectively implement proper care to the physically active or sedentary individual through the use of established protocols.